-New E-Evidence Legislation: Trilogue Started – Critics on EP Stance
+New E-Evidence Legislation: Trilogue Started – Criticism on EP Stance

-After the European Parliament adopted its position on the e-evidence package in December 2020 (→ see seperate news item), trilogue negotiations between the EP, the Council and the Commission started on 10 February 2021.
+After the European Parliament adopted its position on the e-evidence package in December 2020 (→ eucrim 4/2020, 295-296), trilogue negotiations between the EP, the Council, and the Commission started on 10 February 2021.
 The Council had already presented its general approach in 2018 (→ eucrim 4/2018, 206).
 For the original Commission proposal → eucrim 1/2018, 35-36.
-The new legislation aims to simplify law enforcement authorities’ ability to access data held by private digital service providers in another national jurisdiction.
+The new legislation aims to simplify the ability of law enforcement authorities to access data held by private digital service providers in another national jurisdiction.
 The proposal is highly contentious; the EP included several amendments in its position.
 In particular, the lack of judicial control in the executing state as well as unresolved questions regarding notification obligations were criticised.
-For the discussion and critics put forward by NGOs navigate to previous eucrim issues under “Law Enforcement Cooperation.”
+For the discussion and criticism put forward by NGOs, navigate to previous eucrim issues under “Law Enforcement Cooperation.”

-In Mid-January 2021, the European Judicial Network e-Evidence Working Group (WG) criticised the EP’s position.
+In mid-January 2021, the European Judicial Network e-Evidence Working Group (WG) criticised the EP’s position.
 After having assessed the proposed amendments made by the EP, the WG believes that the drafted provisions are inconsistent, confusing, and unclear.
-The WG also commented on eight points that may affect judicial cooperation regarding the obtainment of e-evidence if the Regulation were adopted under the current version.
+The WG also commented on eight points that may affect judicial cooperation regarding the obtainment of e-evidence if the Regulation were adopted in its current form.
 In conclusion, the EJN WG believes that the EP’s version is no advancement compared to other existing judicial cooperation instruments.

-On the opposite, civil stakeholder organisation EDRI blamed the EP for having made too far-reaching compromises that water down adequate safeguards, which had been included in the original drafts of the EP rapporteur.
-In particular, the compromise will put the rights of journalists, lawyers, doctors, social workers and individuals in general at risk.
+On the opposite side of the fence, the civil stakeholder organisation EDRI blamed the EP for having made too far-reaching compromises that water down adequate safeguards previously included in the original drafts of the EP rapporteur.
+In particular, the compromise will put the rights of journalists, lawyers, doctors, social workers, and individuals in general at risk.